 The Student Charter was developed in partnership by The Open University and the OU Students Association.
-It sets out our shared values and the commitments we make to each other as a community of staff and students.
+It sets out our shared values and the commitments we make to each other as a community of students and staff.
 This document has been developed with the Student Charter values as its foundation.